Bhavy457/Task-Management-App/README.md

 The application is deployed on Render with a live link available at [https://mern-task-app-2u6j.onrender.com/](https://mern-task-app-2u6j.onrender.com/).
 The backend and frontend are hosted to provide a seamless user experience.

----

-This documentation outlines the essential aspects of the Task Management Web Application, ensuring ease of setup, understanding of functionality, and guidance for future updates and testing.